-Homework will be assigned periodically and will be due on Carmen.
-The due date will be announced with the homework assignments.
-Homework should be completed in R Markdown and a knitted pdf file should be uploaded.
-You are encouraged to work together on homework; however, each student must produce their own assignment to be handed in.
-Do not copy any part of another student's homework.
-All homework assignments will be included in your final grade, so be sure they are all submitted.
+Homework will be assigned periodically and submitted through Carmen.
+Due dates will be announced alongside each homework assignment.
+Homework must be completed in R Markdown, and a knitted PDF or HTML file should be uploaded for submission.
+While collaboration with classmates is encouraged, each student must produce and submit their own original work.
+Copying any part of another student's homework is strictly prohibited.
+All homework assignments contribute to your final grade, so it is essential to ensure that all assignments are completed and submitted on time.